How to structure your ownership of a rental or investment property within NZ

-Once you have decided to buy an investment property you should decide what type of "vehicle" you would like to use in order to create an investment that works most to your advantage.
+Once you have decided to buy a New Zealand investment property you should decide what type of "vehicle" you would like to use in order to create an investment that works most to your advantage.
 You should obtain professional advice from a lawyer and an accountant as to the preferred entity in whose name the property is to be bought, and as to issues such as GST.

 The "family vehicle"